Bravos-Power/pyoframe/docs/learn/01_getting-started/01_installation.md

 === "Ipopt (free, nonlinear)"

     1. [Download Ipopt binaries](https://github.com/coin-or/Ipopt/releases) from their releases.
 Version 3.14.x is the only one tested.
     2. Ensure to add the bin/ folder from the installation to your Path variable, since the binaries need to be accesed.
-Refer to [PyOptInterface's documentation](https://metab0t.github.io/PyOptInterface/getting_started.html#ipopt) for more detials.
+Refer to [PyOptInterface's documentation](https://metab0t.github.io/PyOptInterface/getting_started.html#ipopt) for more details.
     3.
     ```cmd
     pip install pyoframe[ipopt]